JonlUVA/Canberra-Bike-Crash-Examples/PROPOSAL.md

 3. The incidence of cycling crashes under varying natural light conditions;
 3. The prevalence of cycling crashes by geographical area.

-### Hugh ADDED ###
+-->

 This project will explore a number of aspects related to cycling in the Australian Capital Territory (ACT), producing actionable suggestions on what can be done to reduce the rate of cycling accidents.
+This research will primaryly make use of the ACT 'Cyclist Crashes' data (See Data section below for link), along with other datasets, to identitfy any possible links between bicycles crashes: weather, time of day, and street lighting (also potentially speed camera if time permits).

-The project will expolore the following idea:
+The project will expolore the following ideas:
     1. Whether their is a relationship between the number of cyclist and varying weather conditions;
     2. If the rate of cycling crashes varies depending on weather conditions;
     3. How the seasonal changes in natural light (sunrise/sunset) effects the rate of cycling crashes;
     4. The geographical location of cycling crashes;

-The project can also potentially explore:
-1. If speed cameras reduce the number of cycling crashes;
-2. The effects of street light distribution on cycling crashes which occur during hours of low lighting;
+    5. The effects of street light on cycling crashes which occur during hours of low lighting (dusk and night);

+The project may also potentially explore:
+    1. If speeding cameras reduce the number of cycling crashes;

+### Dashboard Mockups

 ![Dashboard Draft](img/Dashboard_Image.PNG)

-### END OF HUGH ADDED ###

 ### Data